project-fika/Fika-Documentation/README.md

 - **Native Sockets**:  NativeSockets for gameplay traffic.
 This uses direct socket calls for send/receive to drastically increase speed and reduce GC pressure.
 Only for Windows/Linux and might not always work.
 - **Force IP**: Forces the server when hosting to use this IP when broadcasting to the backend instead of automatically trying to fetch it.
 Leave empty to disable.
 This is required when using a VPN, use your personal VPN IP.
 - **Force Bind IP**: Forces the server when hosting to use this local IP when starting the server.
-Useful if you are hosting on a VPN.
 Leave empty to disable.
 This is required when using a VPN, use your personal VPN IP.
 - **Auto Server Refresh Rate**: Every X seconds the client will ask the server for the list of matches while at the lobby screen.
 - **UDP Port**: Port to use for UDP gameplay packets.
 - **Use UPnP**: Attempt to open ports using UPnP.
 Useful if you cannot open ports yourself but the router supports UPnP.